-PLEASE READ THE J REGS (GENERAL) - They are NOT covered in the Seminar Script below as they are self-explanatory (but may be in the Exam).
-J.8.
+PLEASE READ THE J REGS (GENERAL) - They are NOT covered in the Guide for Kennel Club J Regulations for Spaniel Field Trials below as they are self-explanatory (but may be in the J Regulations Examination).

+• J.8.
 'Control of Dogs and Competitors under Trial' regulations are particularly important for Judges and Competitors to know.